learning-zone/angularjs-basics/README.md

  - What are common uses of an interceptor in AngularJS?
  - How would you implement application-wide exception handling in your Angular app?
  - In angular, what does the calls to the HTTP methods return?
+ - Using the Angular Http module to make a request, which method is used to listen for an emitted response?
+ - An Angular class that used to create an instance that will be an argument to the request method of http is?

 ### 6. Performance